Update the Firmware on a photoSentinel Controller

 - Login to your photoSentinel Control Hub.

-- Click on the serial number hyperlink to go to the Sentinel Details page for the associated controller.
+- Click on the Details hyperlink for the desired controller to go to its Controller Details page.

 - Click on the Change Firmware Version to: drop-down field and select the desired firmware version.
 In most cases, this will be the highest-number available from that list.